 From India, Coimbatore

-Well done TL.
-I have also developed a 2 day safety mindset change programme which has a great positive impact on workers in the mines and in factories (smelters) here in South Africa where the literacy levels are low in general-using some of the very same principles you have in your slides-it is the only way to go.
-There are some pschylologocal priciples behind it such as Festinger's theory -cognisance dissonance etc.
+Well done, TL.
+I have also developed a 2-day safety mindset change program which has had a great positive impact on workers in the mines and in factories (smelters) here in South Africa where literacy levels are generally low.
+I have used some of the very same principles you have in your slides; it is the only way to go.
+There are some psychological principles behind it, such as Festinger's theory - cognitive dissonance, etc.

-We are planning to role it out in the rest of the world and maybe will get some work to do in India-would then like to meet with you.
+We are planning to roll it out in the rest of the world and maybe will get some work to do in India.
+I would then like to meet with you.

 Pieter v Rensburg